evanmgray/evanmgray.github.io/content/about/index.md

   list: never
 ---

 Hi There!
-I'm **Evan Gray**, a business technologist who (perhaps naively) believes people should find their work fulfilling because of the software they use, not in spite of it.
+I'm **Evan Gray**.
+I believe should find their work fulfilling because of the software they use, not in spite of it.

 [LinkedIn](https://www.linkedin.com/in/evan-m-gray/) | [Substack](https://evanmgray.substack.com/) | [Email](mailto:evan_gray@berkeley.edu)